-As we continue to explore the implications of this theory through rigorous testing and experimentation, it has the potential to contribute to our understanding of the universe, especially in bridging the gap between quantum mechanics and gravitational physics.
-This work opens the possibility of new insights into the fundamental structure of spacetime and may also pave the way for future discoveries at the intersection of classical and quantum theories.
+As we continue to explore the implications of this theory through rigorous testing and experimentation, it has the potential to contribute to our understanding of the universe, especially by bridging the gap between quantum mechanics and gravitational physics.
+This work provides the possibility new insights into the fundamental structure of spacetime and may pave the way for future discoveries at the intersection of classical and quantum theories.